MicrosoftDocs/sdk-api/sdk-api-src/content/winbase/nf-winbase-lookupaccountnamew.md

 ---
 UID: NF:winbase.LookupAccountNameW
 title: LookupAccountNameW function (winbase.h)
 description: Accepts the name of a system and an account as input.
 It retrieves a security identifier (SID) for the account and the name of the domain on which the account was found.
+(Unicode)
 helpviewer_keywords: ["LookupAccountName","LookupAccountName function [Security]","LookupAccountNameA","LookupAccountNameW","_win32_lookupaccountname","security.lookupaccountname","winbase/LookupAccountName","winbase/LookupAccountNameA","winbase/LookupAccountNameW"]
 old-location: security\lookupaccountname.htm
 tech.root: security